Best Reusable Spill Control Supplies for Manufacturing and the Three Cs of Spill Control

 During the clean-up process, it is essential to properly dispose of soiled single-use absorbents according to local regulations and guidelines to prevent further harm to the ecosystem.
 If you’re using SorbIts® reusable, laundered absorbents, soiled absorbents should be placed in their respective bin for collection.

-Recommended Spill Clean-Up Supplies:
+Recommended Spill Control Supplies:

 ITU AbsorbTech’s Fully Managed Program might be something you didn’t even know you could take advantage of.
 We know it can be a lot to keep track of disposable absorbents, changes in your inventory needs, and changing costs, all on top of making sure your employees are safe.
 That’s why we created a fully managed, reusable, laundered absorbent program.
 It includes pick-up, laundering, and delivery of fresh, ready-to-go absorbents so you never have to worry about running out when you need them.